 How will you measure success?

-What are your current processes, and are you able to achieve your goals with your processes?
+What are your current processes, and are you able to achieve your goals with them?

 You’ve identified your strategy—now it’s time to put it into action.
 The fourth step of the strategic management process takes the longest.
 This is where you implement your strategic plan and see it come to life.

 Strategic management isn’t a one-and-done thing.
-Your strategy also changes as your company matures.
+Your management strategy and business environment also change as your company matures.
 Similar to how you should revisit your strategic plan every three to five years, make sure you’re revisiting your overall strategic management plan regularly as well.
-Take into consideration any new potential threats or opportunities, as well as developing avenues the business may want to pursue.Read: How to use critical success factors (CSFs) to support your strategic plan
+Take into consideration any new potential threats, relevant success metrics, and developing avenues your business may want to pursue.Read: How to use critical success factors (CSFs) to support your strategic plan